We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Besides its dewrinklifying work, the plant also contains properties you can use to treat an array of more harmful and serious skin conditions.

 A 2010 paper noted that people have used giloy to treat various skin disorders for millennia because of its kushtahara or anti-leprotic properties.
-So, if leprosy is a concern, giloy may well help you manage some of the symptoms.
+So, if Hansen’s disease is a concern, giloy may well help you manage some of the symptoms.

 Thanks to these properties, if you’ve got the following skin conditions, maybe give giloy a whirl: